 Asanas, how we actually know yoga, is just a small part of the whole concept and only supports deeper meditation or dhyana.
 You can reach moksha, or enlightenment (merging with divinity) only by diving into the Self and destroy all dark energy (of fear, anger, greed, materialism, egoism, hatred, jealousy, etc), breaking negative habits and patterns, and replacing them with the light and love of good patterns and positive feelings.
 ‘Yoga is the path of the Self, through the Self, to the Self’ (Bhagavad Gita).
 And that’s the real self, as in love, as in soul.

 This is not easy.
 At first all is dark.
 Then you see a light, mostly during meditation.
 Then, after many hours of sadhana (spiritual practice) and digging up old stuff and Jnana Yoga, you feel some light inside.
 Then you are expanding this light by sharing your light with others.
 Karma Yoga.
 It takes years.
 Then you eventually can see light everywhere, not only during meditation or in the beautiful wonders of nature.
 You also see it in darkness.
 You see love in every single person and you only wish to serve the light in deep devotion.
 Bhakti Yoga.
 Then, you become the light.
-Becoming the light, means that your particles are the same energy frequency as of the higher energy, and particles of the same merge.
+Serving others, seeing the Higher Power in every living being, you become pure love.
+Becoming the light, means that your particles are the same energy frequency as of the Higher Energy, and particles of the same merge.
 That is moksha: become light to be able to merge with it.
 Living this is possible with the 4 paths of yoga: Jnana, Karma and Bhakti, and the fourth is Raja Yoga: morally living the healthy yoga lifestyle (see below) as in the 8 limbs of yoga (amongst them is Brahmacharya).

 Kill the ego before it takes you